mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 coefficient between `censor4` and `spell` is 0.31, which adds evidence to the previous statement." %}

-{% marginfigure 'fig5' 'assets/unemp/logwage_hist.png' "**Figure 5**:
+{% marginfigure 'fig6' 'assets/unemp/logwage_hist.png' "**Figure 6**:
 Density of `logwage`.
 Observations are centred around the 5.5 mark, with a distribution that appear to be, for the most part, bell shaped." %}

-{% marginfigure 'fig6' 'assets/unemp/tenure_hist.png' "**Figure 6**:
+{% marginfigure 'fig7' 'assets/unemp/tenure_hist.png' "**Figure 7**:
 Histogram of `tenure`.
-2.587 observations, 77% of the data, had a tenure of five years or less at their lost job, which is unsurprising, as typically less experienced personnel is let of off first." %}
+2.587 observations, 77% of the data, had a tenure of five years or less at their lost job, which is not surprising, as typically less experienced personnel is let go of first." %}

 ## Survivor, Hazard and Cumulative Hazard Functions